EuropeanOpenScienceCloud/Governance/docs/GovernanceTransition.md

 <img src="GovernanceTransition/media/image2.png" style="width:5.46191in;height:2.44792in" />

-Figure 23 - 2nd HLEG Report Governance Overview
+Figure 23 - Second HLEG Report Governance Overview

 There are three main differences between these this interim governance structure and the framework described in this document: